Length of Stay (LOS) Deep Dive

 - Common diagnoses for inpatient stays include birth complications, acute myocardial infarction, complications of device, cardiac dysrhythmias, mood disorders, pneumonia, congestive heart failure, and osteoarthritis

-LOS Affects Care Quality, Patient Satisfaction, and Readmissions
+LOS Impacts Care Quality, Patient Satisfaction, and Readmissions

 Managing length of stay improves performance in all metrics that matter for hospitals, including care quality, patient satisfaction, and readmissions:

-- Patients are more satisfied and HCAHPS scores improve when they are not overwhelmed with excessive physician consultations during their inpatient stay, something that cognitive clinical guidance helps diminish.
+- Patients are more satisfied and HCAHPS scores improve when they are not overwhelmed with excessive physician consultations during their inpatient stay, something that AI-enabled prescriptive analytics helps diminish.
 Research says “fewer inpatient consultations was the strongest predictor of patient satisfaction.”

 - Research shows that reduced length of stay reduces readmissions, largely due to reduced risk of infection and hospital acquired conditions.
 As average LOS for VA patients dropped 27 percent from 5.44 days in 1997 to 3.98 days, 30-day readmission rates also fell from 16.5 percent to 13.8 percent.